Web Design Basics

 Rather than being driven by technology, let the site's purpose determine how much exacting you are when building a site.

 Thousands of people express themselves on "hobby" websites without much knowledge about site design or technology.
 Obviously, the bar is much higher if you are going to develop a business or e-commerce site.

-Blogs (a compacting of web logs) provide an alternative to website where non-technical users can present their point-of-view — often for free.
+Blogs provide an alternative to website where non-technical users can present their point-of-view in a series of posts — often for free.